-Potential Impacts Mitigation Compaction and Disturbance of soils along cutlines Machinery and equipment should use existing routes as much as is practicable to avoid compaction of the surface soil; Cut lines may enhance gullying and erosion (wind and water) Vehicles should steer away from natural drains and waterways as is practicable, but a buffer zone should be maintained except at crossing points; Rutting in loose soilsContamination of soils Minimize vegetation and grassland clearance as much as possible when cutting the survey line transects; Use only essential vehicles and low pressure/low impact tyres in areas with wet soils or that are susceptible to ponding or are prone to erosion; • Ensure that all vehicles and machinery operating in the field and in the campsite are properly maintained so as not to have oil leaks that could contaminate the soils; Ensure that any in-field refuelling or maintenance is performed while using a drip tray with a spill-kit available; All fuels and other non-aqueous fluids to be stored in suitable bunded enclosures; Ensure that all drivers and technicians are familiar with drip-tray and spill-kit use through daily tool- box talks; and Line surveyors to keep a record of any and all hazards encountered e.g. wet/soft ground, and to

-Potential Impacts Mitigation inform seismic operatives of these.
+Mitigation Machinery and equipment should use existing routes as much as is practicable to avoid compaction of the surface soil; Vehicles should steer away from natural drains and waterways as is practicable, but a buffer zone should be maintained except at crossing points; Minimize vegetation and grassland clearance as much as possible when cutting the survey line transects; Use only essential vehicles and low pressure/low impact tyres in areas with wet soils or that are susceptible to ponding or are prone to erosion; Ensure that all vehicles and machinery operating in the field and in the campsite are properly maintained so as not to have oil leaks that could contaminate the soils; Ensure that any in-field refuelling or maintenance is performed while using a drip tray with a spill-kit available; All fuels and other non-aqueous fluids to be stored in suitable bunded enclosures; Ensure that all drivers and technicians are familiar with drip-tray and spill-kit use through daily tool-box talks; and Line surveyors to keep a record of any and all hazards encountered e.g. wet/soft ground, and to inform seismic operatives of these.